This website uses cookies to improve user experience. By using our website you consent to all cookies in accordance with our Cookie Policy. Read more

 Your first step should be to reach out to your tenant.
 It's possible there was an honest mistake or something went wrong on their end that caused a delay in rent.
 If, however, this isn't the case, you can write a formal letter asking for the full amount of rent plus interest specified in the tenancy agreement.

-Contact the guarantor about the Tenant's Rent Arrears
+Can I contact the guarantor about the Tenant's Rent Arrears?

 If your tenant provided a guarantor and you haven't heard from them after attempting to contact them, reach out to the guarantor.
 Make sure you state clearly that the terms of their tenancy agreement have been broken.